-The organization is not required to report this incident.
-While the user was successfully phished, the credentials were changed before the threat actor could gain access.
-The organization should consider contributing to the collective defense of the State by providing the following IOAs and IOCs to the MD-ISAC:
+The organization is required to report this incident.
+The user was successfully phished, while the threat actor could not gain initial access, password reuse warrants a log review and analysis to determine no other activity can be attributed to the event.
+The organization should provide the following IOAs and IOCs to the MD-SOC:

 - From the email:

 - Sender email address

 - Sender subject line

 - Message Contents

 - Full Message Headers

 - From the phishing website

 - URL (website name)

-- IP addresses associated with the website
+- o IP addresses associated with the website

-- Contents of the website, including file hashes

-- From the Attempted login

-- IP address used for the attempt to gain unauthorized access
+- Contents of the website, including file hashes - From the Attempted login - o IP address used for the attempt to gain unauthorized access

-Scenario 2 - Potential evidence of compromise
+Scenario 3 - Potential Evidence of Compromise